IsabelaGAngel/RisitasCorp_Rider/README.md

 - And we calculated the direction as indicated above.
 - Then we accessed the data it sent and gave direction to the cyclist.

+4. We did the implementation of VR with Tilia

+5. And the multiplayer version with Photon